-- Current Exposure Methodology (CEM).
-Calculation used to measure derivative current and potential future exposure.
+- Current Methodology (CEM).
+Exposure Calculation used to measure derivative current and potential future exposure.
 The potential future exposure is calculated using static conversion factors applied to gross notional balances and incorporates partial netting.
 The conversion factors are based on broad product type, and for some products on maturity bucket. - Default.
 A default is considered to have occurred when either or both of the two following events have taken place: (i) we consider that the obligor is unlikely to pay its credit obligations to us in full; or (ii) the obligor has defaulted on a payment and/or is past due more than 90 days on any material Wholesale credit obligation, 180 days on residential mortgage obligations or 120 days on other retail obligations. - Default Risk.
-The risk of loss on a position that could result from failure of an obligor to make timely payments of principal or interest on its debt obligation, and the risk of loss that could result from bankruptcy, insolvency, or similar proceedings. - Effective Expected Positive Exposure (EEPE).
+The risk of loss on a position that could result from failure of an obligor to make timely payments of principal or interest on its debt obligation, and the risk of loss that could result from bankruptcy, insolvency, or similar proceedings. - Economic Value of Equity (EVE).
+Methodology used to monitor interest rate risk sensitivity which measures the change in the present value of all asset and liability cash flows as a function of different interest rate assumptions. - Effective Expected Positive Exposure (EEPE).
 The time-weighted average of non-declining positive credit exposure over the EE simulation.
 EEPE is used in accordance with the IMM as the exposure measure that is then risk weighted to determine counterparty risk capital requirements. - Event Risk.
 The risk of loss on equity or hybrid equity positions as a result of a financial event, such as the announcement or occurrence of a company merger, acquisition, spin-off, or dissolution. - Expected Exposure (EE).
 The expected value of the probability distribution of non-negative credit risk exposures to a counterparty at any specified future date before the maturity date of the longest term transaction in a netting set.